Australian Mathematical Sciences Institute: Activities

-School Education Program
+School education program

 AMSI's School Education program was established in 2004 under the International Centre of Excellence for Education in Mathematics (ICE-EM).
 Through ICE-EM, a sequence of mathematics texts, teacher resources, and professional development for school years 5–10 were developed.

 In 2009, the Department of Education, Employment and Workplace Relations provided funding for the extension of ICE-EM activities under the Improving Mathematics Education in Schools (TIMES) project.
 This funded an expansion of the teaching professional development program across Australia, the development of teacher resource modules for years 5–10, and Maths: Make your career count—a suite of materials to promote careers in mathematics.

 In work by Frank Barrington and Peter Brown, ICE-EM collected and published data on national enrolments in mathematics at year 12 and made a careful state-by-state comparison of year 12 curricula.

-Research & Higher Education Program
+Research & higher education program

 AMSI operates multiple Research and Higher Education programs to improve mathematical education and research in Australia.

-ACE Network
+ACE network

 The ACE network offers a range of online honours and masters level courses to supplement the range of subjects in university.

-Summer School
+Summer school

 AMSI operates a yearly summer school, in which honour and postgraduate students study short courses in the summer.
 It is hosted by a number of Australian universities.